AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 You do not need to comment out the mount entries for the data disks of an instance if these disks are created along the instance from snapshots of partitioned and formatted data disks.

-If you have further questions, submit a ticket.
+If the problem persists, submit a ticket.

 ## How do I configure and use a private Docker image registry?